-Specifically, we’re going to look at the questions you need to ask yourself about your individual business and how to use those answers to shape the future of your online marketing plans.
+Specifically, we’ll look at the questions you need to ask yourself about your individual business and how to use those answers to shape the future of your online marketing plans.

-As I’m sure you’ve come to realize if you’ve been listening to my podcasts, or reading the articles here on Zenologue, I’m something of a self-confessed nerd when it comes to topics like search engine optimization, website analytics, coding and all that techno-stuff that most normal folk don’t want anything to do with.
+As I’m sure you’ve come to realize if you’ve been listening to my podcasts, or reading the articles here on the Prime Focus Lab, I’m something of a self-confessed nerd when it comes to topics like search engine optimization, website analytics, coding and all that techno-stuff that most normal folk don’t want anything to do with.

 While I love everything about the photography business, and I especially enjoy working with professional photographers, I guess it’s hard for me to totally escape from my inner geek.

 As I’ve said many times in the past — I love to play at the things you hate doing!